jmhodges/clock/README.md

 When running your code in production, pass it a Clock given by Default() and when you're running it in your tests, pass it an instance of Clock from NewFake().

-When you do that, you can use FakeClock's the Add and Set methods to control how time behaves in your code making them more reliable while also expanding the space of problems you can test.
+When you do that, you can use FakeClock's Add and Set methods to control how time behaves in your code making them more reliable while also expanding the space of problems you can test.